 A bespoke piece

 Not on my list is what appears to be lines of unconnected colourful letters on a black background.
 A closer look reveals that it is a bit of a word search puzzle.
 A few words jump out at me – meme, tweet, spring, kiss and circle.
 This is one of the “Bespoke Graphics”, an approved commissioned work.
+On another site with the same artwork, passers by have circled words that they have found.

 Getting into Strife

 At one point I get into a bit of strife.
 A woman in a hard hat and orange vest doesn’t like me taking photos of her building site.
-At least I did get one of the artwork (“Double Take”)on the hoardings.
+At least I did get one of the artwork (“Double Take”) on the hoardings.

 There is plenty of building work happening around Wynyard Station.
 Here I discover two bespoke works side by side.